Historic streets in Malta decorated with flags during a national public holiday.

 Is Easter Monday a public holiday in Malta?

-No. Unlike some European countries, Easter Monday is not an official public holiday in Malta.
-Good Friday is recognised as the public holiday during the Easter period.
+No. Unlike many European countries, Easter Monday is not an official public holiday in Malta.
+Good Friday is the recognised public holiday during the Easter period.
+Many businesses and services treat the Saturday and Sunday as extended observance days, but Easter Monday is legally a normal working day.

-Does the Gozo ferry operate on public holidays?
+Does the Gozo ferry run on public holidays?

 Are shops closed on public holidays in Gozo?